February 22, 2025

 VOLUNTEER

+MYS is a work of love by our planing committee, sponsors, partners.
 We depend on our amazing volunteers to help with all kinds of needs including workshop facilitators, hospitality, media, etc. Register Now

 DONATE

+Consider a donation of any amount to support MYS.
 Use our secure online donation form to give a tax-deductible donation to support the Micronesian Youth Summit or any of WAO’s greatest needs.
 Donate Now